Moutere Hauriri / Bounty Islands Marine Reserve: Flora and fauna

-The Bounty Islands are densely populated with the world's largest colony of over 20,000 New Zealand fur seals, about 30,000 breeding pairs each of Salvin’s mollymawks, erect-crested penguins, and fulmar prions, and about 500-600 pairs of Bounty Island Shag.
+The Bounty Islands are densely populated with the world's largest colony of over 20,000 New Zealand fur seals, about 30,000 breeding pairs each of Salvin’s mollymawks, erect-crested penguins, and fulmar prions, and about 500-600 pairs of Bounty Island shag.
 The islands can be smelt and heard from a long distance away during the crowded summer breeding season.

-The layer of guano left from the breeding season provides food and shelter for beetles, weta and some flightless moths above the water, and sea sponges and shellfish below the water.
+The layer of guano left from the breeding season provides food and shelter for beetles, wētā and some flightless moths above the water, and sea sponges and shellfish below the water.

 The surrounding area is also teeming with underwater life.
 The diversity of species is similar to areas in the tropical and north Pacific, like the Galápagos Islands and Puget Sound.
 Brightly-coloured sponges, large mussels and barnacles live around the islands.
 Giant spider crabs and giant making crabs, with leg spans up to a meter long, also live in the rocky reefs near the shore.